-Their complaint follows government’s engagement with a Singaporean architect who has been mandated to see to the transformation of Accra into a modern city.
+Their complaint follows government’s engagement with estate planning lawyers for hiring who has been mandated to see to the transformation of Accra into a modern city.

 According to the local players in the construction industry, government has on many occasions failed to properly engage them on major infrastructural projects before engaging the services of foreign personnel.